Improving land cover segmentation across satellites using domain adaptation: Materials

 \subsection{Label data}

-The label data chosen is from Corine Land Cover by Copernicus (CLC) \cite{corinepdf}.
-CLC is a manually annotated map of Europe based on 44 classes ranging from natural covers such as forests and water surfaces to man made covers such as buildings and crops.
-Roughly in every 6 years a new version of CLC is available since the year 2000.
-The pixel resolution of it is 100m/px, however, there exists a version with 20m/px covering the whole area of Finland \cite{syke} and a 10m/px version covering Germany.
-This modified version of CLC2018 is the one used in the study with further modifications involving the classes.
-These modifications consist of merging some classes together to get them down to 7 classes instead of the original 44 classes.
-Table~\ref{clc_table} shows the details of the classes used.
-The lack of label data in the field of LULC is a serious problem that feeds itself.
-Without good data it is difficult to build reliable models and thus limiting the ability to use them to generate global label data.
+The label data we used for the satellite imagery are obtained from Corine Land Cover by Copernicus (CLC) \cite{corinepdf}.
+CLC is a manually annotated pixel-based map of Europe with five major classes divided into a sum of forty-four sub-classes ranging from natural covers such as forests and water surfaces to human-made covers such as buildings and crops.
+Roughly, every six years, a new version of CLC has been available since the year 2000.
+The pixel resolution of CLC is 100m/px; however, there exists a version with 20m/px covering the whole area of Finland \cite{syke} and a 20m/px version covering Germany.
+We use these modified versions of CLC2018 for the satellite rasters captured between 2015 and 2017 and CLC2012 for the rasters captured from 2010 to 2012.

+We applied some preprocessing on the labels by merging some classes to get them down to seven classes instead of the original forty-four to match the label data in the DeepGlobe dataset (see Table~\ref{clc_table}).
+The details of the classes are as follows: \begin{itemize} \item Urban land: Man-made classes :Urban, Industrial, Mine. \item Agriculture land: Arable land, Perma crops, Pastures, Hereroagriculture. \item Rangeland: Shrubs, Inland wetland, Shrubs, Artificial non-agriculture green land \item Forest land: Forests. \item Water: Inland water, Marine water. \item Barren land: Open spaces. \item Unknown: Clouds and others. \end{itemize} Corine's technical document \cite{corinepdf} provides a full description of each subclass.
 While the data covering Finland is accurate, the one covering Germany is not.
-Several errors can be spotted that ignores small objects such as individual houses in farms which defies the purpose of having a high resolution raster.
-The label data was aligned to the same Coordinate Reference System (CRS) as the corresponding satellite rasters.
-Furthermore, the CLC raster was upsampled to match the pixel resolution of the satellite raster it is covering, then divided into patches.
-It was then converted into a single channel 8bit PNG with the values of each pixel ranging from 0 to 6 representing the corresponding class at that pixel.
+Several errors can be spotted that ignore small objects such as individual houses in farms.

+The label data were aligned to the same Coordinate Reference System (CRS) as the corresponding satellite rasters.
+Furthermore, we upsampled the CLC rasters to match the pixel resolution of the satellite rasters they cover; we then divided them into patches.
+Finally, we converted the label patches to single-channel 8-bit PNG images with each pixel's value ranging from 0 to 6 representing the corresponding class at that pixel.
-DeepGlobe dataset comes with its own labels which the Corine labels were made to match for easier comparison.
-The labels are the same ones shown in Table~\ref{clc_table}.
-They are made with human annotators.